daniel-234/react-user-authentication/README.md

 ### Notes on ESLint rules

 The ESLint configuration rules used in this project are the ones suggested by Brian Holt in his workshop notes: [ESLint and React configuration](https://btholt.github.io/complete-intro-to-react-v4/jsx/#eslint--react).

+## Notes on Webpack (with focus on HMR and routing issues)

+With the addition of a configuration file for Webpack, there's no need to specify manually an entry point or an output on the command line, as we already did that in that configuration file.

+#### Live reloading and relative paths

+This project uses Webpack development server, that conveniently provides live reloading.
+It serves its assets from the configured public path property, so a minor refactoring has been done in commit `2b8c7a9653`.
+That little modification in `index.html` let us load the `main.js` file from that folder, instead of doing it from the home page.
+Errors in this configuration may lead to several issues (see [Webpack and HMR issues](#webpack-and-HMR-issues) to read more).
+The bundled file referenced inside the home page now has a relative path that points to the folder where the development server accesses the webpack assets.

 ### Continuous Integration